zowe/docs-site/docs/extend/extend-apiml/draft-api-mediation-spring-enablers.md

             ### hostname:
 ```
 In this example from the YAML configuration file, provide `-Dapiml.service.hostname=YOUR-MAINFRAME-HOSTNAME-VALUE` on
-the java execution command line when the application service is run on the MF.
+the java execution command line when the application service is run on the mainframe.
 Since this value is provided in the java execution command line, leave the property commented out in the `application.yml`.

 For development purposes you can replace or add any property by providing the same configuration structure in an external
 YAML configuration file.
 When running your application, provide the name of the external/additional
-configuration file on the command line by using:
+configuration file on the command line in the following format:

  `-Dspring.config.additional-location=PATH_TO_YOUR_EXTERNAL_CONFIG_FILE`

 A property notation in the format `-Dproperty.key=PROPERTY_VALUE` can be used
 in two different ways:

- - To provide a run-time value for any `YAML` property if
+ - To provide a runtime value for any `YAML` property if
 `${property.key}` is used as its value (after `:`) in the YAML configuration file.

     **Example:**